 Importantly, students may choose to convert their Capstone into a Senior Scholars project.
-All students in the CTRP will do this by design.
-Other students have the opportunity to expand their Capstone into a Senior Scholars project, as long as the project meets the requirements of Senior Scholars.
-Another possibility is to end the Capstone and start a new Senior Scholars project (i.e., an exchange of one project to something else).
-Some students may also choose to complete both Capstone and Senior Scholars projects (and receive credit for both of them if they complete their Capstone month in the AS block as well as the 2-month minimum for Senior Scholars) (see details below).
+Students have the opportunity to expand their Capstone into a Senior Scholars project, as long as the project meets the requirements of Senior Scholars.
+Another possibility is to end the original Capstone project and begin a new Senior Scholars project.
+Some students may also choose to complete both Capstone and Senior Scholars projects (and receive credit for both) (see details below).

-For non-CTRP students, there are 3 ways in which the Capstone and Senior Scholars projects can be related:
+There are basically 3 ways in which the Capstone and Senior Scholars projects can be related:

 1. Students can expand their Capstone into a Senior Scholars project.
 The Senior Scholars Committee is fairly flexible in helping students transition their Capstone to Senior Scholars.
 This requires the student to demonstrate, when applying to Senior Scholars, how they are expanding their Capstone to meet the AS requirements of the Senior Scholars Program (students cannot simply take more time to complete their Capstone by saying they want to join Senior Scholars).
-All students must obtain Capstone credit as this is a graduation requirement; however, a student who successfully completes a Senior Scholars project can request that 4 of their Senior Scholars credits be applied to Capstone.
-It is important to include this in the calculation of AS year elective credits and graduation requirements as credits 'converted' to Capstone from Senior Scholars DO NOT count towards the required number of AS electives.
+All students must obtain Capstone credit as this is a graduation requirement; a student who successfully completes a 2-month Senior Scholars project will have 4 of their Senior Scholars credits be applied to Capstone.
+It is important to include this in the calculation of AS year elective credits and graduation requirements as credits 'converted'

+to Capstone from Senior Scholars DO NOT count towards the required number of AS electives.

 2. Students may also opt to complete a Senior Scholars project in addition to completing their Capstone project (e.g., if their Capstone project is something different than what they'd like to pursue for Senior Scholars).
 In this circumstance, students can receive credit for both if they complete an AS month for their Capstone and the minimum 2 Senior Scholars months.
-However they may do both without taking an AS Capstone month in the 4th year as one Senior Scholars month can be applied for credit to cover the Capstone requirement.
-Students choosing this option should use their PEP form to carefully calculate the number of credits in their AS year to ensure they meet graduation requirements.
-3. Finally, students may opt to do a Senior Scholars project and not complete their Capstone project (i.e., exchange their Capstone project for a different project as a Senior Scholar), yet still get Capstone credit as a member of the Senior Scholars Program.
+Students should use their PEP form to carefully calculate the number of credits in their AS year to ensure they meet graduation requirements.
+3. Finally, students may opt to do a Senior Scholars project and not complete their original Capstone project, yet still get Capstone credit as a member of the Senior Scholars Program.
 However, it is strongly advised that the student discuss this with their Capstone advisor so that he/she is not being left with an unfinished project where there was an expectation by the Advisor that this be completed.

-All students must complete the required Capstone reflection, even those who expand their Capstone into Senior Scholars or exchange their Capstone and start a new Senior Scholars project.
-The other CSD deliverables (e.g., progress reports) must be completed through the end of the CCE year - regardless of when the student signs up for Senior Scholars (if done before the AS year formally starts).
+All students must complete the required Capstone reflection, even those who expand their Capstone into Senior Scholars or stop their Capstone and start a (new) Senior Scholars project.
+The other CSD deliverables (e.g., progress reports and presentation) will only need to be completed up to the point that the student is formally accepted into the Senior Scholars Program.